Bringing Your Game to the eSports Market: Development and Marketing Strategies

 1. Bring in some knowledgeable people from the eSports scene to take a look at your game.

 A good place to start would be to bring in some knowledgeable people from the eSports scene to take a look at your game.
 This can be formatted a small test tournament or take place as a private testing session.
 Gaining feedback from these people could be invaluable for your overall marketing campaign and will give you a good idea of whether your product is ready for the eSports market or if there is still some groundwork to be done.

 2. Get the word out through PR.

 Another aspect to consider early on in your campaign is getting the word out through PR.
 Articles from eSports-specific or simply gaming-specific press can be a vital way to raise awareness for your title and to start making noise in the eSports scene.
 Press releases can be sent out announcing the release of your game, announcing that you are bringing your game to the eSports market or announcing any activities that you may be carrying out such as hosting a tournament.

 3. Work with the right content creators

-Influencer work is another great way to solidify your game in the Esports scene.
+Influencer work is another great way to solidify your game in the eSports scene.
 Working with the right creators can be hugely beneficial to your campaign and to getting your title in front of your target audience.
-You can work with individual influencers within the Esports scene, or you can look to partner with an Esports organisation as a whole to help market your game.
-This can all help in the build up to something bigger, such as a tournament.
+You can work with individual influencers within the eSports scene, or you can look to partner with an eSports organisation as a whole to help market your eSports game.
+This can all help in the build up to something bigger, such as a eSports tournament.